Children's rheumatology

 Before your appointment

-We usually see patients within 12 weeks of receiving the referral, urgent cases can be seen quicker in our paediatric short stay unit.
+We usually see patients within 12 weeks of receiving the referral, with urgent cases seen more quickly in our paediatric short stay unit.

-- a list of questions you may want to ask the consultant
+- A list of questions for the consultant

 During your appointment